tswayzee/git-ssh-setup/README.md

 cat ~/.ssh/id_ed25519.pub
 ```

-Copy this key to your clipboard and then navigate to the [GA github](https://git.generalassemb.ly/)
+Copy this key to your clipboard and then navigate to the [GA github](https://git.generalassemb.ly/) you have setup for the course.

 Navigate to your GitHub settings and add a new SSH key.
 This process is detailed in [Github's documentation for adding an SSH key to your account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).